A gentle Retcon

 - In the epilogue of Dark Reign, during the funeral of Sentry, Rogue reveals that they were in a relationship.
 Not only do her given reasons for the relationship boggle the mind, (there's a fair amount of people who can be in a physical relationship with Rogue and not get killed) but it's in incredibly bad taste since Sentry was married.
 The whole thing feels like the writer is saying, "Hey guys!
 This guy got to tap that ass!
 You should feel sad such a playa is gone!"

 - Billy Powers, an old high school boyfriend of Michael's, who turns up in the Ms. Tree story "Drop Dead Handsome".
 It doesn't feel especially forced as very little about Michael's high school days had been revealed.
 It ends about as well as any of Michael's relationships do.

 - A while back, we learned that Bruce Banner of all people had an incredibly hot girlfriend in college, but dumped her because he was a neurotic twit.
-She's now a Hot Scientist, and still bitter about the breakup.
+She's now an evil Hot Scientist, and still bitter about the breakup.

 - In an issue of Matt Fraction's Defenders series, Doctor Strange accidentally brought his college crush Back from the Dead.
 They spent a few days "renewing acquaintances" before he had to tell her what he'd done.

 - Happens to Wolverine all the time, due to his long life and Expansion Pack Past.
 Notably, when Jean Grey first manifested as the Phoenix way back when, Wolverine spend some time thinking about how he'd never loved anyone as much as he loved her.
 Given that at least a half-dozen apparently serious relationships have since been added to his pre-X-Men days, it suggests that either he didn't really love them, or he loved Jean (a girl who, at the time, regarded him as nothing but annoying) beyond all reason.